shrikantshinde178/spring-boot-machine-test-nimap/README.md

 ## Current Status

 - The **Category** and **Product** CRUD operations are functional.
-- The **category values** are currently returning `null` in the `/api/products` response as category validation and integration are still in development.
+- The **category values** in fetchAllproduct API is currently returning `null` in the `/api/products` response results in 5% implementation remains and is still in development.
-- **Validations** for categories are being implemented.
+- **Exceptions** for categories and products are implemented.
 - The project is actively being worked on, and the source code is committed due to tight timelines.

 ## API Endpoints